You simply can’t visit the Eternal City and skip the Pantheon, Rome.

 Guided tours of the Pantheon

 While there is no such thing as Pantheon tickets, you may want to consider joining a guided tour to make the most of this incredible building.
 Some of the options available are budget friendly so you won’t break the bank.

-- Pantheon audio guide – it only costs $7.24 USD, the tour lasts around 35 minutes and you can use smartphone tickets.
+- Pantheon audio guide – it only costs $9.56 USD, the tour lasts around 35 minutes and you can use smartphone tickets.
 Definitely one of the best options around.
 There even is a cheaper audioguide option via an app that costs only $6 USD.
 You can get that here.

 - Pantheon tour – for $25 USD you get a guide to take you around the Pantheon to uncover its secrets.
 The tour lasts 40 minutes.